1758 - Swedish campaign in Pomerania

 - Hessenstein marched from Zehdenick to Lindow, leaving 500 men behind to guard the provisions of flour.
 Menz was already occupied by a small detachment.

 - Hamilton intended to remain in these positions to give some rest to his cavalry and see how the situation would evolve.
 His army counted some 18,000 men (including 4,000 horse) and 80 field pieces.

 - One of Bevern’s detachment attacked the small garrison of Anklam.
 However, another similar attack on Demmin failed.

-- Wedel’s Corps left Berlin and marched to Oranienburg.
-Wedel sent Major von Losberg of the Plettenberg Dragoons with a detachment (100 dragoons, 100 hussars and 100 men of the Grenadier Battalion Schenckendorff and 1 artillery piece) against Zehdenick.
+- Wedell’s Corps left Berlin and marched to Oranienburg.
+Wedell sent Major von Losberg of the Plettenberg Dragoons with a detachment (100 dragoons, 100 hussars and 100 men of the Grenadier Battalion Schenckendorff and 1 artillery piece) against Zehdenick.
 Losberg drove the small Swedish detachment out of the town.

 At about this time, a skirmish took place on the Island of Usedom between the troops of Major von Ingersleben and a Swedish landing party.
 A clash between the Prussian and Swedish galley fleets seemed imminent.